klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-ahb.md

 ### <a name="cannot-validate-argument-on-parameter-sku"></a>'Sku' parametresindeki bağımsız değişken doğrulanamıyor
 SQL Server VM'nin lisanslama modelinizin, Azure PowerShell kullanırken değiştirmeye çalışırken bu hatayla karşılaşabilirsiniz > 4.0:

-`Set-AzureRmResource : Cannot validate argument on parameter 'Sku'.
+`Set-AzResource : Cannot validate argument on parameter 'Sku'.
 The argument is null or empty.
 Provide an argument that is not null or empty, and then try the command again.`

 Bu hatayı gidermek için lisanslama modelinizin geçiş yaparken yukarıda açıklanan PowerShell kod parçacığında bu satırı açıklamadan çıkarın:
 ```PowerShell